Securing and supporting diverse human resources (promoting diversity)

 • Accumulated leave system

-• Leave of absence due to infertility treatment
+• Leave of absence due to spouse's overseas transfer

 We have also introduced a job return system as a priority reemployment system for employees who have retired due to childcare, nursing care, etc. In addition, to enable employees to balance work and child-rearing, we are actively conducting publicity activities, such as creating a leaflet on the childcare leave system.

-The average number of days of childcare leave taken in fiscal 2023 is 168.9 days (90.2 days for men and 308.9 days for women).
-In addition, the return to work rate of employees who have taken childcare leave is 100%.
+The average number of days of childcare leave taken in fiscal 2024 was 106.1 days (57.7 days for men and 309.4 days for women).
+In addition, the return-to-work rate for employees who have taken childcare leave was 100%.